craftcms/docs/docs/commerce/4.x/upgrading.md

 ### Element Actions

-Theses Commerce-specific element actions have been removed and rely on Craft’s:
+These Commerce-specific element actions have been removed and rely on Craft’s:

 | Old | What to do instead
 | --- | ---